What Are the Different Types of Light Bulbs

-The part of the lamp that connects into the light fitting is generally known either as the “cap” or “base”.
+The part of the lamp or light bulb that connects into the light fitting is generally known either as the “cap” or “base”.
 This provides the electrical contact and also often the physical location of the lamp.
 A vast variety of caps and bases exist in order to help make sure that only the correct type of lamp is used in any given fitting.
 This section shows many of the most popular fittings.
+Click below to jump to a section.

 With its familiar “push and twist” action, “bayonet cap” (also known as BC or B22d) is used on most regular light bulbs.
 It is 22mm diameter and with two locating lugs.